Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: 2 =0.5ex Optimal Dynamic Ancillary Services Provision

 \subsection{Grid Dynamic Equivalent Identification}

 \fontdimen2\font=0.6ex Since the power grid is ever-changing and usually unknown from the perspective of a generation system, the grid dynamic equivalent $G(s)$ in \cref{eq:G} has to be measured online for a real-time assessment of the grid dynamics.
-To do so, for the reserve unit in \cref{fig:grid_setup}, we consider a grid-equivalent identification setup as in \cref{fig:gridID_scheme}, and resort to parametric$^1$ (i.e., model-based) grid impedance measurement techniques, as in our prior work \cite{haberle2023mimo}.
+To do so, for the reserve unit in \cref{fig:grid_setup}, we consider a grid-equivalent identification setup as in \cref{fig:gridID_scheme}, and resort to parametric$^1$ black-box grid impedance measurement techniques, as proposed in our prior work \cite{haberle2023mimo}.
+More specifically, employing such a black-box identification strategy enables us to identify the complete grid dynamic equivalent solely through measurement data collected at the interconnection terminal of the reserve unit, i.e., the complex and unknown grid dynamics can be accommodated without tailoring the model to specific system characteristics.

 To identify $G(s)$ in \cref{eq:G}, we inject uncorrelated wideband excitation signals with small perturbation levels (e.g., random binary sequences (RBS)) in the converter's control loop of the reserve unit, to locally excite the system during online operation as in \cref{fig:gridID_scheme} (see \cref{sec:case_studies} for details on the converter control setup).
 The resulting frequency and voltage magnitude responses, as well as the active and reactive power injections at the PCC, are then measured and collected as discrete-time samples to calculate an estimate of the grid dynamic equivalent $G(s)$. \cref{fig:blockdiagram} shows a block diagram of the identification problem, where the input/output perspective of the to-be-identified grid equivalent results from the electrical circuit equations.